-If you actively participated in a passive rental real estate activity, you may be able to deduct up to \$25,000 of the loss from the activity from nonpassive income.
+If you actively participated in a passive rental real estate activity, you may be able to deduct from nonpassive income up to \$25,000 of loss from the activity.
 This special allowance is an exception to the general rule disallowing losses in excess of income from passive activities.

-The special allowance is not available if you were married, file a separate return for the year, and did not live apart from your spouse at all times during the year.
+The special allowance is not available if you were married, are filing a separate return for the year, and lived with your spouse at any time during the year.

-Only individuals and qualifying estates and a qualified revocable trust that made an election to treat the trust as part of the decedent's estate; can actively participate in a rental real estate activity.
-Estates (other than qualifying estates) and trusts cannot actively participate.
-However, a qualified revocable trust may elect to be treated as part of a decedents estate for purposes of the \$25,000 active participation requirements.
+Only an individual, a qualifying estate, or a qualified revocable trust that made an election to treat the trust as part of the decedent's estate can actively participate in a rental real estate activity.
 Limited partners cannot actively participate unless future regulations provide an exception.